jbytes1027/nvim-config/README.md

     - Shows lsp diagnostic counts
     - Shows search and recording status
 - Uses marks to manage files
-    - Swapped global marks to be lowercase and local marks to be uppercase
+    - Swapped global marks to be lowercase, and local marks to be uppercase
     - Auto read and write shada on `FocusLost` and `FocusGained`
 - `cmdheight=0`
     - Uses fidget.nvim for `vim.notify`